FleekHQ/fleek-docs/docs/domain-management/custom-dns-domains.md

 In a nutshell, you will need to update the records on your DNS domain.
 This is because your custom domains need to point to Fleek's new upgraded infrastructure.

-Root domain names (space.storage) will ask for an ANAME record, whereas any subdomain or www. domain (like www.space.storage) will use CNAME.
+Root domain names (space.storage) will ask for an ANAME/ALIAS record, whereas any subdomain or www. domain (like www.space.storage) will use CNAME.

 **What about DNSLink domains?** Those will continue to point to your Fleek-assigned subdomain and a CNAME record, so keep them that way for now.

-**Some providers**, ANAME records are inputted as CNAME, so verify with your provider's documentation first.
+**Some providers**, ANAME/ALIAS records are inputted as CNAME, so verify with your provider's documentation first.
 You might see ANAME records called as ALIAS as well.

 ![](imgs/aname1.png)